Moving Those In Need Forward

 Who the program Serves

-Since it's inception in 1996, DONATE A RIDE has grown tremendously and is now helps thousands of Edmontonians every year through local social service agencies.
-The agencies provide the transit tickets to low-income families that are in need of basic transportation to get to employment, educational and social services, improving their quality of life.
+Since its inception in 1996, DONATE A RIDE has distributed more than $2 million worth of transit tickets to those in need and helps thousands of Edmontonians every year through local social service agencies.
+These agencies provide the transit tickets to those in crisis and low-income families that are in need of basic transportation to get to employment, educational and social services, improving their quality of life.

 How It Works

 DONATE A RIDE funds are used to purchase transit tickets which are distributed to local Edmonton social service agencies.

 United Way* is the official financial partner in DONATE A RIDE.
 All transactions and accounting, including issue of tax receipts, are handled by the United Way of the Alberta Capital Region.

 Scroll down to the DONATE A RIDE section to make a donation to the program.

 The tickets from the DONATE A RIDE program go to local community agencies which distribute them to low-income and at-need Edmonton families, directly improving lives.

 "DONATE A RIDE allows Wings to provide bus tickets to the families to attend medical, legal and other professional appointments.
 We could not provide bus tickets without the support of the DONATE A RIDE.
 We also provide tickets to families who attend recreational and special event activities in the city.
 The families we work with have tight budgets so this certainly reduces the stress of families and improves the quality of life for some of Edmonton’s most vulnerable citizens."